 One thing you have to understand is that people in rural neighborhoods are used to a slower pace of life.
-They’re not used to having new neighbors move in every other week.
-So, it’s going to take them some time to get used to you.
+They’re not used to having new neighbors move in every other week, so it’s going to take them some time to get used to you.

 Don’t Take It Personally If Rural Neighbors Are Not Friendly